backstage/backstage/docs/cli/commands.md

 Usage: backstage-cli config:print [options]

 Options:
-  --package <name>   Only load config schema that applies to the given package --frontend         Print only the frontend configuration --with-secrets     Include secrets in the printed configuration --format <format>  Format to print the configuration in, either json or yaml [yaml] --config <path>    Config files to load instead of app-config.yaml (default: []) -h, --help         display help for command
+  --package &lt;name&gt;   Only load config schema that applies to the given package --frontend         Print only the frontend configuration --with-secrets     Include secrets in the printed configuration --format &lt;format&gt;  Format to print the configuration in, either json or yaml [yaml] --config &lt;path&gt;    Config files to load instead of app-config.yaml (default: []) -h, --help         display help for command
 ```